tagsmith-org/demo3-ecommerce-storefront/backend-demo/README.md

 **This is NOT a complete, production-ready backend solution.** Users are encouraged to modify, extend, and customize this demo according to their specific needs.

-## 📋 Architecture Notes

-### Admin Panel Integration
-In this demo, the admin panel is integrated into the frontend application for simplicity.
-In production systems:
-- **Admin panels are typically separate applications** with their own frontend
-- **Authentication and authorization** are handled separately
-- **Different deployment strategies** (separate domains, subdomains)
-- **Enhanced security measures** for admin access
-- **Role-based access control** (RBAC) for different admin levels

 ## 🚀 Features

 - **RESTful API** for products and orders